Furnace Repair Eugene

 • Inconsistent Temperatures: Noticeable temperature differences throughout your home.

-• Short Cycling: If your furnace cycles frequently, it may not be heating your space efficiently and wasting energy.
+• Short Cycling: If your furnace cycles frequently, it could be an indication and wasting energy.

 • Poor Air Quality: If the airflow from the vents seems weak or there are areas with inconsistent temperatures, the unit may be the wrong size.